hedgedoc/hedgedoc/docs/content/guides/reverse-proxy.md

     ssl_dhparam ssl-dhparams.pem;
 }
 ```

+!!! warning

+    NGINX `proxy_pass` directives must NOT have trailing slashes.
+If the trailing
+    slashes are present, the browser will not be able to establish a WebSocket
+    connection to the server, and the editor interface will display an endless loading
+    animation.

 ### Apache
 You will need these modules enabled: `proxy`, `proxy_http` and `proxy_wstunnel`.
 Here is an example config snippet: